 With the Growth of Opportunities, Change is Coming — and Will Remain Constant

-Prior to the GSMA’s development of BCE, clearing and settlement with Transferred Account Procedure (TAP) had proved itself as a successful standard, specifically for wholesale and retail billing of roaming, largely thanks to its availability.
+Prior to the GSMA’s development of the billing and charging evolution, clearing and settlement with Transferred Account Procedure (TAP) had proved itself as a successful standard, specifically for wholesale and retail billing of roaming, largely thanks to its availability.
 One-hundred percent of the industry adopted it — both by carriers and clearing houses — to facilitate a revenue stream and data exchange between operators around the globe.

 The downside, however, was that there were a lot of moving parts within the commercial models, in terms of how companies were conducting business with each other, which led to multiplication of workstreams and higher costs.
 But with today’s emerging networks such as 5G, and with specific IoT use cases along with new business models, the industry realized that the time — and the market — was ripe for change with the rollout of a more flexible solution to support specific billing and charging requirements of commercial roaming models.